Harvard Summer Program in Kisumu, Kenya

 Kenya security update: Harvard’s Global Support Services continually monitors and makes recommendations to programs regarding current security levels, currently Kisumu is rated as Elevated, which means that undergraduate travel can continue to this destination.

 AAAS S-181S Study Abroad in Kisumu, Kenya: Innovating for Health Transformations in Africa (33485)

 The aim of this summer program is to equip students with an in-depth understanding of approaches to tackling intractable healthcare challenges through innovations and technologies.
 The course is divided into four broad sections

 It begins with an introduction to the language, history, and culture of Kenya and the east-African community (one week).

 This is followed by an in-depth exploration of what it means to take a chosen identified healthcare problem and to innovate in order to develop and deploy a sustainable and scalable solution.
 We initially develop an understanding of the greatest healthcare challenges confronting the African continent; try case-based approaches to problem characterization, solution development, and refinement; and ultimately test delivery models for healthcare improvement.
 In these cases we review policy and economic implications (two weeks).

 Then, students are grouped into teams of four and closely mentored to spend three weeks in the field working through the strategic components of a chosen healthcare innovation and/or technology.
-Emphasis are on thoroughly understanding a chosen healthcare problem, how a viable hypothesis and strategy for solution is generated, and then how a plan for implementation and testing is rigorously deployed and integrated (three weeks).
+Emphases are on thoroughly understanding a chosen healthcare problem, how a viable hypothesis and strategy for solution is generated, and then how a plan for implementation and testing is rigorously deployed and integrated (three weeks).